Array of various colorful flowers, including pink, red, orange, yellow, and white, with a beige dress hanging on a laundry rack in the background.

 Her intention is to create pieces of both adornment and reminder: that we are part of Nature, and that beauty can guide us back into living in right-relationship with the natural world.
 Emma’s work honours what is often overlooked, revealing the quiet, subtle abundance that lays within decay.
 She is dedicated to sharing the poetry of transformation both through her art and as a wellbeing practitioner and impact consultant.

-Originally from Toronto, Canada, Emma is now based in the ancient town of Rye on England’s South Coast.
+Originally from Toronto, Canada, Emma is now based in the medieval town of Rye in England.

 A woman in a long, satin floral dress walking barefoot on a pebble beach, holding a small bouquet of flowers.
 White chalk cliffs and a partly cloudy sky are in the background.